 The right to education is a constitutional right in Serbia further governed by a number of laws, primarily the Law on Basics of the Education System.
 Specific degrees of education are regulated by the Law on Primary Education, the Law on Secondary Education, and the Law on Higher Education.

-Under the Law on Basics of the Education System, foreign nationals, stateless persons and persons applying for citizenship shall have the right to education on an equal footing and in the same manner as Serbian nationals.
+Under the Law on Basics of the Education System, foreign nationals, stateless persons and persons applying for citizenship shall have a right to education on an equal footing and in the same manner as Serbian nationals.
 The Asylum Act also guarantees the right to education of asylum seekers and persons granted asylum.
 A person granted asylum is entitled to preschool, primary, secondary and higher education under the same conditions as citizens of Serbia.
-It is also important to highlight that primary school is free and mandatory, and that underage asylum seekers are to be ensured access to education immediately, and no later than three months from the date of asylum application.
+It is also important to highlight that primary school is free and mandatory, and that underage asylum seekers are to be ensured access to education immediately, and no later than three months from the date of the asylum application.
 Secondary education is also free of charge, but is not prescribed as mandatory.

 The Integration Decree foresees assistance by the Commissariat for Refugees and Migrations to persons recognised as refugees in entering the educational system.
 The Commissariat is to assist recognised refugees who are children and enrolled in pre-school, elementary and high-school education, as well as illiterate adults, who are to be enlisted in adult literacy programmes in cooperation with the Ministry of Education.
 The assistance provided to children includes provision of textbooks and education material, assistance in having foreign degrees recognised, learning support and financial support for engaging in extracurricular activities.
 However, the Government’s Decision failed to recognise persons seeking or granted asylum as a category entitled to free of charge textbooks.
-Thus, the Integration Decree is not harmonized with the Government’s Decision governing free of charge textbook
+Thus, the Integration Decree is not harmonised with the Government’s Decision governing free of charge textbook